AdwoaAgyeiwaa/Data-Analysis-With-Spreadsheets/Data_Analysis_With_Google_Sheets.md

 ## Converting Data from One Unit of Measurement to Another
 We perform the following function to convert from one unit of measurement to the other using the CONVERT function:<br>
 `=CONVERT(cell,"unit_of_measurement1","unit_of_measurement2")`

+## Validating Data
+You can regulate what can and can't be entered in your spreadsheet with data validation in spreadsheets.
+Data validation is commonly used to provide drop-down lists to cells with specified alternatives for users to select.
+Because you have complete control over what is entered into the worksheet, you will spend less time afterwards cleaning up the data.<br>

+## Conditional Formatting